Oussamaosman02/php-tuto-old/README.md

 echo $hi; // Warning: Undefined variable $hi
 ```

-We get this error because `$hi` is in the function scope and we tryed to access his value as it was a variable in the global scope.
+We get this error because `$hi` is in the function scope and we tried to access his value as it was a variable in the global scope.

 The same will happen if we try to read a global variable inside a function :